vitormartins1/kovil-map/BACKLOG.md

 - Estimate: `3-5h`
 - Complexity: `Medium`
 - Goal: enforce the refactored CI/CD model in GitHub so merges are blocked unless the expected `Quality` and `Security` checks pass.
+- Current state:
+  - `Quality`, `Security`, and promotion workflows are healthy
+  - GitHub branch protection is still not enabled for either `dev` or `main`
 - Process:
   - open GitHub repository settings: `Settings -> Branches -> Add branch protection rule`
   - create one rule for `dev`